 SPREADING LIGHT IN THE LIVES OF UNDERSERVED WOMEN & GIRLS

-I am Sarika Saksena, a high school senior in California, USA.
-Before starting 9th grade, I spent 3 years with my grandparents in New Delhi, India.
+I am Sarika Saksena, a freshman at the University of California, Berkeley.
+Before starting freshman year of high school, I spent 3 years with my grandparents in New Delhi, India.

 I met six wonderful women who often turned to my grandparents for support.
 Shook to the core upon learning of the sad plight of these poor women, I was determined to help them.
 I learned the art of candle-making at the Blind School in New Delhi, and with the help of my mother and the six women, I started making candles.
 Our first opportunity to sell candles came from my American Embassy School which awarded me a stall to display and sell the candles.
 The candles were a hit, selling out in a couple days.
 The profits were donated to the women and the Blind School.
 Over the next few weeks, I met with a few knowledgeable, socially sensitive, and empathetic women who helped me set my goals.
 A vision emerged to help disadvantaged women become self-sufficient and self-reliant:

 ‘A Pay Forward System’ in which each woman learning candle-making would teach other women the skill with one thousand candle makers becoming ten thousand and so on.
 And thus was born 'UJALA,' which in Hindi means "bright light."